 See Section 14A of the Children Act 1989 which defines a ‘special guardianship order’ as an order appointing one or more individuals to be a child’s special guardian (or special guardians).

 Note 3

+A revised School Admissions Code is anticipated in 2021; changes may be required to this policy before or after the date of determination.

+Note 4

 For these purposes, brothers and sisters must be living at the same address as your child.
 This also includes children living with the family, for example, foster children and stepchildren.
-The definition does not include cousins or families sharing a house.
+The definition does not include cousins or multiple families sharing a house.

-Note 4
+Note 5

 ‘Staff’ includes all those on the payroll of the school.
 ‘Children of staff’ refers to situations where the staff member is the natural parent, the legal guardian or a resident step parent.

+A post where there is a demonstrable skills shortage would be e.g. a teaching post with an age group specialism such as early years or year 6, or a subject specialism such as Maths, where there is a recognised shortage nationally or regionally, or where the post has already been advertised unsuccessfully.

-Note 5
+Note 6